 The nymph stage in mayfly varies depending on the species it belongs to.
 Some stages last two weeks while in other species this stage lasts for a year.
 They shed 50 times during the nymph stage.
 Once the moulting is complete, wings appear and the mayfly is called subimago or dun.
 Subimago mayflies float on the surface of the water.
 After some time, the subimago sheds skin for last and the imago (spinners) or adult mayfly emerges and enters the adult stage.

 - The Adult – Stage 3 –

 Mayflies are prominent in the environment in many hot summer months, other than the month of May.
-Interesting feature to note is that mayflies spend almost a year in their nymph stage and are most likely to die in 2 days after their birth.
+An interesting feature to note is that mayflies spend almost a year in their nymph stage and are most likely to die in 2 days after their birth.
 Fossils of mayflies are around 320 million years old.